 “All employees go through unconscious bias training,” says Robin Lykins, chief people officer at a deep linking mobile platform Branch.
 “It is based on the experience of Nobel Prize-winning author, Daniel Kahneman.”

 K.C.
 Simmons, director of learning and development at Branch, further explains that the workshop dives into the neuroscience behind unconscious bias.
-That includes research studies, along with the three types of microaggressions, how to become an ally and the ladder of inclusion.
+That includes research studies, along with different types of microaggressions, how to become an ally, and the ladder of inclusion.

 Sometimes called inclusive language training, inclusive communication sessions deconstruct how words may unknowingly alienate certain groups while prioritizing others.
 Inclusive communication helps your team use language rooted in belonging.

-“We have utilized time to explore the origin of certain expressions and their impact on various groups — whether in reference to women, LGBTQIA+, race, ethnicity or others,” says Dr. Lusharon Wiley, vice president of corporate culture at Innisfree Hotels.
+“We have utilized the time to explore the origin of certain expressions and their impact on various groups — whether in reference to women, LGBTQIA+, race, ethnicity, or others,” says Dr. Lusharon Wiley, vice president of the corporate culture at Innisfree Hotels.
 She says inclusive communication allows her team to examine expressions and terms that may be embedded with historically-influenced biases.
-As staff navigate the learning process, change often occurs incrementally in small and large group sessions.
+As staff navigates the learning process, change often occurs incrementally in small and large group sessions.

 “Being able to integrate DEI training into what we call interview training, which is our basics for managers on how to conduct interviews,” says Lykins.
 “If you have alignment with your leadership, and they see the business value, it’s easy to weave these things into the work.”